ClickHouse/ClickHouse/docs/en/guides/apply_catboost_model.md

 The fastest way to evaluate a CatBoost model is compile `libcatboostmodel.<so|dll|dylib>` library.
 For more information about how to build the library, see [CatBoost documentation](https://catboost.ai/docs/concepts/c-plus-plus-api_dynamic-c-pluplus-wrapper.html).

-**2.** Create a new directory anywhere and with any name, for example, `.data` and put the created library in it.
-The Docker image already contains the library `.data/libcatboostmodel.so`.
+**2.** Create a new directory anywhere and with any name, for example, `data` and put the created library in it.
+The Docker image already contains the library `data/libcatboostmodel.so`.

 **3.** Create a new directory for config model anywhere and with any name, for example, `models`.